sorfinaly/CaseStudy1/README.md

 Syarikat Bekalan Air Selangor (SYABAS) is the water supply company responsible for providing treated water to Selangor, Kuala Lumpur, and Putrajaya in Malaysia.
 It manages the treatment and distribution of water to households, businesses, and industries in the region.
 SYABAS ensures the availability of clean and safe water for consumption, sanitation, and various other purposes.
 It also manages projects to improve water infrastructure and efficiency to meet the growing demands of the population.<br>

 ## 2. Objectives of the Case Study <a id="objective"></a>
-The objective of this case study is to identify, evaluate, and provide solutions to the vulnerabilities that exist on the Air Selangor website.
+The objective of this case study is to evaluate and address the vulnerabilities found on the Air Selangor website.
+We aim to identify any flaws that could jeopardize the website's security through extensive analysis by using the OWASP ZAP scan.
+By examining these vulnerabilities, we can determine the level of risk and impact.
+This allows us to prioritize remedies in order to minimize risks while ensuring the dependability and integrity of Air Selangor's website in providing water services to the community.
 The alerts that need to be observed are:
 1. Server OS and Server-Side Scripting used
 2. Hash Disclosure